CtrlK

 Actionability

-The quick start provides a single executable code example, which is good.
-However, the SKILL.md itself is mostly a table of contents pointing to other files — the actual actionable guidance lives in the referenced rule files.
-The core principles are abstract rather than instructive.
+The Quick Start provides a concrete, executable code example, which is good.
+However, the SKILL.md itself is primarily a table of contents pointing to other files — the actual actionable guidance lives in the referenced rule files, so this file alone provides limited concrete instruction beyond the starter snippet.

 2 / 3